 You also need to choose a variety, because this will determine how long you have to wait between planting and harvesting.
 Pineapples are available in two varieties: Smooth Cayenne and Queen.

 The Smooth Cayenne variety is the most typical, but some people like it less because it has prickly leaves.
 The Queen variety has very large leaves, which makes the fruit easy to spot when harvesting. and other variables such as,

-It has orange flesh, which the other varieties have yellow.
+It has orange flesh, and the other varieties have yellow.
 Its skin is dark green with prickly leaves.

 This variety has green flesh and a prickly leaf-like Smooth Cayenne.